fromOkayToGreat/git-commands/commands.md

 ## `git branch`

-Use to list branches in current repository
+Use to list branches in current repository.

 ### `<branch name>` arg

-Use to create a branch with the supplied name (prefix initials, ticket#, brief description) `fg/1618/add-css-flow-utility-class`
+Use to create a branch with the supplied name (prefix initials, ticket#, brief description).
+`fg/1618/add-css-flow-utility-class`

 ### `<branch name> commit-ID`